Learning Support - Edit

 In-class support (including use of Student Profiles)

 Learning Support Assistants are assigned to a student, or group of students, in subject lessons where barriers to learning have been identified.
-This support can take on a variety of guises, from help to retain focus and manage emotional responses; to offering additional levels of academic differentiation and helping to segment and process the lesson materials.
+This support can take on a variety of guises, from help to retain focus and manage emotional responses; to offering additional levels of academic adaptation and personalisation and helping to segment and process the lesson materials.

 We also use a system of Student Profiles to keep all staff updated with strategies and objectives and these are regularly reviewed and updated.
 These one-page documents offer more detail for staff than appears on their register, so they have an in-depth knowledge of SEN or monitored students and are able to adapt their classroom support accordingly.